Danny Silva

-Daniel "Danny" Silva (born 1973 in Perth Amboy, New Jersey) is an American-born Portuguese cross-country skier who has competed since 2004.
-Competing in two Winter Olympics, he earned his best finish of 93rd in the 15 km event at Turin in 2006.
+Daniel Silva (born 1973) is an American-born Portuguese cross-country skier who has competed since 2004.
+Competing in two Winter Olympics, he earned his best finish of 93rd in the 15 km classical event at Turin in 2006.

-Silva's best finish at the FIS Nordic World Ski Championships was 77th in the individual sprint event at Sapporo in 2007.
+Raised in Perth Amboy, New Jersey, Silva's best finish at the FIS Nordic World Ski Championships was 77th in the individual sprint event at Sapporo in 2007.

+He represented Portugal at the 2006 Winter Olympics as the only member of its delegation.

 His best career finish was ninth in a lesser event at a 2 x 5 km pursuit event in Poland in 2006.